NixtonM/srsmp/docs/source/content/howto.rst

 ﻿How To
 ======

-The work process is divided into **three** phases which will be described in the following sections:
+The work process is divided into **three** phases which will be described in the following sections.
+For each of these steps a seperate python file can be found in the directory :file:`repo/scripts/`.

+Global and project specific variables (**paths**, **prediction classes** etc.) need to configured within :file:`repo/scripts/config.ini` before running the scripts.

 .. toctree::
    :maxdepth: 2